Updated on October 16, 2018

 Overall, I’ve been so satisfied with the toddler winter gear options from Stonz.
 I really wish I’d had them when The Heir was a toddler because it would have saved me a lot of grief!
 I love that I don’t need to continuously adjust Petit Prince’s Mittz.
 I love that his hands stay completely dry and toasty warm, even on the coldest of days.
 I love that he doesn’t even put up a fuss when he’s wearing them (he wants to put them on and keep them on).
 I love that they absolutely positively stay on his hands.
 The Toddler Booties and Linerz have been fantastic.
 Petit Prince only started walking a couple of months ago, so he’s not always really steady on his feet.
 The thin flexible sole of the Toddler Booties help him feel the ground beneath his feet, so he walks more confidently even in the snow.
 Winter boots for toddlers that are easy to get on, actually stay on, and keep his feet toasty warm check off all the boxes for me!

-Stonz Infant Mittz retail for $29.99, the Toddler Booties retail for $45.99, and the Bootie Linerz retail for $17.99.
-All are available to purchase directly through the Stonz website.
+Stonz Infant Mittz retail for $31.99, the Toddler Booties retail for $46.95, and the Bootie Linerz retail for $19.99.
+All are available to purchase from Lil’ Monkey Cheeks and directly through the Stonz website.